Herbert Brodkin: Film

 Brodkin also produced several films throughout his career.

 One of those films include the 1981 movie Skokie.
 Skokie was the true story of constitutional rights in Illinois.
 The movie's plot was based on the real life NSPA Controversy of Skokie, Illinois, in the late 1970s which involved the National Socialist Party of America.
 The movie starred Danny Kaye.

 Plautus Productions/Titus Productions

 In 1959, Brodkin founded and became the president of Plautus Productions.
 The company was responsible for series such as Brenner, The Defenders, The Nurses, Espionage, For the People, and Coronet Blue.
+In 1963, the company was sold to Paramount Pictures.
 The production company closed in 1967.

 In 1965, Brodkin, along with producer Robert Berger founded Titus Productions.
 Titus Productions served as the production company for many of the TV shows and films that Brodkin produced including the miniseries Holocaust in 1978 and Doubletake in 1985, and the movies Skokie and Mandela.
 The company was acquired by the Taft Entertainment Company in 1981.
 The studio defunct in 1989.